mikeflynn/thatmikeflynn.com-archive/about.md

 * In my free time I make various projects.
 You can see [a list of the notable ones here](/projects).
 * You can get a hold of me in a number of ways.
 All of which are detailed on [the Contact page](/contact).
 * Previously I wrote a very popular blog about making fun of St. Louis, MO news items entitled [Punching Kitty](http://punchingkitty.com).
 [I won a number of awards, garnered a bit of recognition, and appeared on various other media](http://punchingkitty.com/about) because of my work on Punching Kitty.
-* I'm a Mac guy and currently rock an iPhone 8 Plus but have dabbled in both Android and iOS development (usually for silly projects).
-I also have a Lenovo Yoga running Kali Linux.
+* I'm a Mac guy and currently rock an iPhone XS Max but have dabbled in both Android and iOS development (usually for silly projects).
+I have lots and lots of computers.
+Some of them are in fact Windows, most are Mac or Linux.
 * I'm very interested in information security, both offense and defense.
 * I've been trying to record and post more video this year to both capture what my family is like with two little kids but also to get a sense of what our creators at Studio71 go through.
 * I live in Los Angeles.